Cyprus Broadcasting Corporation: Television

-CyBC 1
+RIK 1

-CyBC 1 (RIK 1) features news and current-affairs programming in Greek: political, financial and sports news; documentaries and feature films, operas, concerts, ballets and plays.
+RIK 1 features news and current-affairs programming in Greek: political, financial and sports news; documentaries and feature films, operas, concerts, ballets and plays.

-CyBC 2
+RIK 2

-CyBC 2 (RIK 2) primarily carries entertainment programming: Cypriot and foreign series, feature films, Cypriot and foreign movies, music and children's programmes.
+RIK 2 primarily carries entertainment programming: Cypriot and foreign series, feature films, Cypriot and foreign movies, music and children's programmes.
 It also broadcasts news in Greek, Turkish and English.
 Since 1 February 1993, PIK2 has simulcast Euronews as part of its daily schedule (about 80 hours per week).

-CyBC HD
+RIK HD

-The HD channel simulcasts domestic and international special events along with the standard-definition channels.
+RIK HD channel simulcasts domestic and international special events along with the standard-definition channels.
 Events simulcast in HD by CyBC in 2013 included Formula 1 auto racing, Grand Prix motorcycle racing, the Eurovision Song Contest and the FIFA Confederations Cup.

-RIK Sat
+RIK Satellite

-RIK Sat is the international service of RIK TV, broadcasting to Europe and North America.
+RIK Satellite is the international service of RIK TV, broadcasting to Europe and North America.
 It is currently available as a free-to-air service in Europe on the Hellas Sat 2 and Eutelsat 33E satellites and as a digital terrestrial television channel in Greece.

 In North America, Titan Television is the distributor for Canada and the United States.
 On 23 September 2014, the channel debuted in Canada on Bell Fibe TV.

-RIK World

-RIK World is an international version of RIK Sat available in Middle East Africa Asia and the Pacific.